physrisk/website-source/articles/2018/price-formation-additional-materials.md

 Title: Additional materials on price formation
 Date: 2018-03-27 08:00
 Author: Aleksejus Kononovicius
-Tags: economics, market price, free market, competition, Lithuania, video, Crash Course, supply and demand, price formation series
+Tags: economics, market price, free market, competition, Lithuania, video, Crash Course, supply and demand, topic: price formation
 Slug: price-formation-additional-materials
 Status: published

-Couple of months ago I have started a [series of posts](/tag/price-formation-series/) on price formation in the free market or how and why the free market does (not) work.
+Couple of months ago I have started a [series of posts](/tag/topic-price-formation/) on price formation in the free market or how and why the free market does (not) work.
 [Last time]({filename}/articles/2018/price-formation-concluding-remarks.md) I have provided concluding remarks on this topic.
 But would like to share some additional materials.<!--more-->

 One link will be interesting to our Lithuanian readers - it is interview of economist Gitaunas Nausėda to lrytas.tv in which he tries to explain why prices are growing in Lithuania (click [here](https://tv.lrytas.lt/laidos/lietuva-tiesiogiai/2017/08/31/news/gitanas-nauseda-paaiskino-kodel-lietuvoje-auga-kainos-2392128/)).